hipache/hipache/README.md

 parameters to use the local redis on the default port)
 * __redisDatabase__: Redis number database (default 0)
 * __redisPassword__: Redis password (you can omit this if Redis doesn't require auth)
+* __hostKeyTemplate__: Optional template that overrides the key used to lookup the current host in redis.
+E.g. here it will always be the server name + '.host1', regardless of the host header.
+Note that will be evaluated (eval()).

 ### 3. Spawn the server